ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_base_2.11.rst

 We suggest you read this page along with the `Ansible-base Changelog for 2.11 <https://github.com/ansible/ansible/blob/stable-2.11/changelogs/CHANGELOG-v2.11.rst>`_ to understand what updates you may need to make.

+Ansible-base is mainly of interest for developers and users who only want to use a small, controlled subset of the available collections.
+Regular users should install ansible.

 The complete list of porting guides can be found at :ref:`porting guides <porting_guides>`.

 .. contents::